apache/cloudstack-docs-admin/source/plugins/quota.rst

 Quota service, while allowing for scalability, will make sure that the cloud is not exploited by attacks, careless use and program errors.
-To address this problem, we propose to employ a quota-enforcement service that allows resource usage within certain bounds as defined by policies and available quotas for various entities.
+To address this problem, employ the quota-enforcement service that allows resource usage within certain bounds as defined by policies and available quotas for various entities.
 Quota service extends the functionality of usage server to provide a measurement for the resources used by the accounts and domains using a